satyasri77/movie_recommendation/README.md

 # movie_recommendation
-Movie recommendation system using cosine similarity
+Building the movie recommendation system using NLP, machine learning and cosine similarity metric.